• Skip to main content

 This warning from the package insert caught my eye:

 “When properly administered, oxytocin should stimulate contractions comparable to those seen in normal labor.”
-That was really surprising to me.
-I thought it was unavoidable, that Pitocin contractions are simply longer and stronger than natural contractions.

-A huge percentage of women who’ve had both natural birth and also Pitocin say that their Pitocin births were more painful.
+That was really surprising to me, because a huge percentage of women who’ve had both natural birth and also Pitocin say that their Pitocin births were more painful.

-Women are often given Pitocin without ever hearing a single risk or side effect other than, “it can cause too strong of contractions…but if it does that we’ll just turn it down or off.”
+Women are often given Pitocin without ever hearing a single risk or side-effect other than, “it can cause too strong of contractions…but if it does that we’ll just turn it down or off.”

 Package insert reasons most women should say no to Pitocin